-- Who is adding to the problem? - Who is trying to fix the system/problem?
-This includes you, and anyone who is working on your project, or a similar one. - Who is benefiting from the system right now? - Who is negatively impacted by the system?
+- Who is contributing to the problem? - Who is trying to fix the system?
+This includes you, and anyone who is working on your project, or a similar one - Who is benefiting from the system as it stands right now? - Who is negatively impacted by the system?